Xilinx/finn/docs/finn/command_line.rst

 * *Simple dataflow build mode:* Best-effort dataflow build by JSON build config file to convert your ONNX model.
 * *Advanced build mode:* Provide your own build script with full flexibility

+.. note:: **When setting up builds using either build mode, you should keep all required data (model, config files etc.) inside the build folder and not use symlinks.**

 .. warning::
   If you are using a neural network with a topology that is substantially different to the FINN end-to-end examples, the simple dataflow build flow used by the compiler